Free tools

 One thing worth knowing before you specify a battery.
 The lighter levels protect you by assuming the worst: Level 1's guesses are deliberately conservative, so its answer usually sits above the real requirement.
 Feed in measured data at Level 2 or 3 and the number often comes down, sometimes to a smaller, less expensive battery that still meets the standard in full.
 Refining is not only about a more accurate figure; it can stop you fitting more battery than the system actually needs.

-The output is a calculation record, not a certificate.
+This calculator produces a calculation record, not a certificate.
+Battery standby capacity for a voice alarm system is a life-safety calculation.
 Verify the inputs against the installation, check the battery manufacturer's published data, and never size below the voice alarm equipment manufacturer's certified minimum battery or outside the charger's limits.
-Battery standby capacity is a life-safety calculation and final responsibility rests with a competent person.
+Final responsibility rests with a competent person.
+Method: BS 5839-8:2023 Annex C with derating factors derived from Peukert's law.
 Questions, or want us to run the calculation with you? contactus@proaudium.com.